 On many occasions we have heard from musicians who after failing to gain funding first time, lack the confidence to apply again.
-It’s important to take stock and try again; lots of our successful applicants are applying for the 2nd or 3rdtime.
+It’s important to take stock and try again; lots of our successful applicants are applying for the second or third time.
 Sometimes, sadly even if your application is the best you can make it, you still might not get through because you do not meet the criteria or there is someone who might be more suitable.
 Again read the guidelines and make sure you are applying for the right funding at the right time.

 Click here for more top tips written by our own Creative Programme Officer.